snowplow-archive/snowplow.github.com/_posts/2016-05-22-iglu-r4-epaulettes-released.md

 val schemaKey = SchemaKey("com.acme", "event", "jsonschema", SchemaKey(1,0,0))
 val data: JValue = ???

-SelfDescribingData(schemaKey).asString
+SelfDescribingData(schemaKey, data).asString
 {% endhighlight %}

 More detailed information can be found on wiki pages dedicated to [Iglu Core][iglu-core] and [Scala Iglu Core][scala-iglu-core].

 <h2 id="syncer">2.
 Registry Syncer updates</h2>

-Until recently, Iglu Static Repo was default way for hosting Schemas.
-Now situation is changing as Scala repo server started to mature.
+Until recently, a [static Iglu registry] [static-registry-setup] was the default way to host schemas; that is now changing as the [Scala-based RESTful registry server] [scala-registry-setup] starts to mature.

-To help our users migrate from Static Repo to more feature-full Scala Repo, we're developing Registry Syncer, simple shell-script allowing you to fulfill Scala repo from local directory in a few commands.
+To help our users work with the registry server, Iglu includes a tool called [Registry Syncer] [registry-syncer], a simple Bash script allowing you to populate a registry server over HTTP in a few commands.

-In order to bootstrap your Scala Repo Server with Schemas from Static Repo you'll need to [setup][setup-scala-repo] Scala Repo, [create][super-api-key] super API key and run Registry Syncer like following: `./sync.bash http://iglu.acme.com:8080 UUID-SUPER-API-KEY ~/iglu-central/schemas/`.

-This release introduce following minor improvements to Registry Syncer:
+This release introduce following some minor improvements to Registry Syncer:

-* name changed from Repo Syncer as first step of renaming all Repositories into Registries
+* We changed the name from Repo Syncer (as we are now referring to "schema registries" not "schema repositories")
-* synchronization now stops on first failure (like unknown super API key)
+* The synchronization process now stops on the first failure
-* PUT is using instead of POST allowing to seamlessly override existing Schemas
-* UI improvements
+* We use `PUT` instead of `POST`, so existing schemas can be automatically overridden

+In order to bootstrap your RESTful registry server with schemas you will need to:

+1. [Setup][setup-scala-repo] the registry server
+2. [Create][super-api-key] a super API key
+3. Run the Registry Syncer like so:

+    ${iglu_dir}/0-common/registry-syncer/sync.bash http://iglu.acme.com:8080 SUPER-API-KEY ${schemas_dir}

+where `${iglu_dir}` holds a checked-out copy of the [Iglu repository] [iglu-repo] and `${schemas_dir}` holds a directory of schemas.

 <h2 id="roadmap">3.
 Iglu roadmap</h2>